antique engine magneto ignition steam engine stationary engines

-Welcome to my antique hit and miss engine pages, the result of over TWELVE years of photography and web-writing production.
-This is one of two pioneering web sites started in 1995 to present antique engines to the world wide web.
-Over this period, my engine collecting included: Aermotor Pump Engine, Associated Hit and Miss Engine, Baker Monitor Pump Engine, Alpha DeLaval Milking Machine Engines, Eclipse Pump Engine, Fairbanks Morse, Fuller and Johnson, Gilson, Gray Motor Marine Engine, International Harvester, Ideal, Jaeger and Novo Cement Mixer Engines, Field Brundage, Briggs and Stratton Engines, Johnson Utilimotor, Maytag Engine, Witte and a Cretors steam engine.
+Welcome to my antique hit and miss engine pages, the result of over twenty five years of photography and web-writing production.
+Over this period, my engine collecting included: Aermotor Pump Engine, Associated Hit and Miss Engine, Baker Monitor Pump Engine, Alpha DeLaval Milking Machine Engines, Eclipse Pump Engine, Fairbanks Morse, Fuller and Johnson, Gilson, Gray Motor Marine Engine, International Harvester, Ideal, Jaeger and Novo Cement Mixer Engines, Field Brundage, Briggs and Stratton Engines, Johnson Utilimotor, Maytag Engine, Witte and many others.

 Travel through this site to explore the world of Antique Gas and Steam Engine Collectors, learn about abrasive blasting, repairing magnetos, buy engines and parts, or join us in the Smokstak Antique Engine Forum.
 Engine shows are represented from the Northeast, Southeast, Northwest, Southwest and Midwest.
 Audio recordings are available for some of my hit and miss engines and from the shows in Idaho and Washington.
 There are hundreds of engine photos, and many links.

 My old John Deere GP that was found barn fresh on our first farm at Tug Hill Road in Oswego, NY.
 Photo taken in the summer of 1970 My first Antique Engine is a 5 horse power throttle governed Witte found in Oswego County.
 You can hear the engine running on this page!
-Click on this one to see the old John Deere in the winter with snow falling!
+Now 52 years ago!
 A country farm was a great first home for a young couple, but hard to find in today's economy.

 My Old Engines: